-The Advocacy Service operates from a self-help paradigm, where we seek to empower and equip students to deal with their matter themselves via the provision of policy and strategic advice as well as general feedback.
+The Advocacy Service uses an empowerment or strength-based approach, where we seek to resource and equip students to deal with their matter themselves via the provision of policy and strategic advice as well as general feedback.
 Graduate, undergraduate, domestic and international students are welcome to use this free and confidential service.

-If you haven’t already, please refer to our webpage resources and consider which University procedure your situation concerns (e.g. special consideration, academic misconduct etc.).
+If you haven’t already, please refer to our webpage resources and consider which University context is appropriate to your situation (e.g. special consideration, academic misconduct, complaints and grievances etc.).
 If you’re unsure, we can advise you on this.

 - Detailed information regarding your circumstances.

 - The steps you have taken to resolve it to date (if any).